Europe by Rail in 2026: Night Trains, Scenic Routes & Pass Strategy

 • Visiting 4+ countries in 2–3 weeks with flexible dates

-• Planning many short journeys (the extraordinary value on 2–3 hour journeys vs. €40+ point-to-point)
+• Planning many short journeys (strong value on 2–3 hour journeys vs. €40+ point-to-point)

 • Night trains are a core part of the itinerary (Nightjet sleeper reservations included in some passes)

-• Switzerland is a major component (Swiss point-to-point prices are extraordinary — the GA Travelcard or Swiss Travel Pass is almost always better value)
+• Switzerland is a major component (Swiss point-to-point prices are steep — the GA Travelcard or Swiss Travel Pass is almost always better value)

 Don’t buy if: